32 Jobs That Pay $100K Without an Advanced Degree

 But what if you want to make $100K a year without spending any longer than four years in college?
 Is it possible?

 The answer is yes.
 In fact, for some high-paying careers, you may only need two years or less of post-secondary training at a vocational school, college, or university in order to put yourself on the path to earning over six figures.
-In 2014, roughly 7.5 percent of Americans above the age of 15 made $100,000 or more.
-That equals just over 19 million people.** With short training, you can be one of them.
+In 2017, roughly 9.5 percent of Americans above the age of 15 made $100,000 or more.
+That equals almost 25 million people.** With short training, you can be one of them.

 Check out these 32 career-driven ideas for how to make $100K a year without earning an advanced degree.